reshabh27/ecommerce-backend/README.md

 - Add quantity in Cart product
 - can correct model Cart : currently relationship is one to many can make it like many to many from user to product.
 - payment integration through razorpay
-- reset password and email verification
+- reset password and email verification --- done
 - delete user after particular time if not verified within time
 - sync timing of jwt token sent in cookie and jwt token in the userDB
 - preventing parameter pollution - https://www.youtube.com/watch?v=ECnqctPMKys&list=PL1BztTYDF-QPdTvgsjf8HOwO4ZVl_LhxS&index=122